tarantool/doc/doc/reference/reference_lua/box_events.rst

     Event

         An event is a state change or a system update that triggers the action of other systems.
-        To read more about the built-in events in Tarantool, check the :doc:`system events </reference/reference_lua/box_events/system_events>` section.
+        To read more about built-in events in Tarantool, check the :doc:`system events </reference/reference_lua/box_events/system_events>` section.

     State